Desunovu/wannabuythis/README.md

-### WannaBuyThis
+### wannabuythis

-WannaBuyThis is an application designed to help you manage and organize your wish lists.
-It is divided into various frontend and backend applications to ensure a seamless and efficient user experience.
+wantbuythis is a web application for advanced wishlist management.
+This monorepository contains backend and frontend applications in their respective directories.

 **Technology Stack:**
-- **Frontend:** *not implemented yet*
+- **Frontend:** Nuxt.js
-- **Backend:** Python, FastAPI, SQLAlchemy.
-(For more information, see /backend/pyproject.toml)
+- **Backend:** Python, FastAPI, SQLAlchemy (see /backend/pyproject.toml for details)
-- **Other remarks:** The project was created to train in the use of test-driven development approaches, domain-driven design, event architecture and patterns of their support.
+- **Other remarks:** Initially, the project was created for educational purposes, to practice architectural patterns and various python application designs.
+The code does not pretend to be a good example of TDD, DDD, EDA and other approaches.

 **Startup Instructions:**
 1. **Clone the Repository:**